 Generating neuronal subpopulations from pluripotent stem cell sources for disease modelling and brain repair

-A particular interest in the group has been the generation of dopamine neurons, the major cell population that dies in Parkinson’s disease.
-Using embryonic and induced pluripotent-derived stem cells, the group has successfully generated human dopamine neurons suitable for clinical translation.
+A particular interest in our group has been the generation of dopamine neurons, the major cell population that dies in Parkinson’s disease.
+Using embryonic and induced pluripotent-derived stem cells, we have successfully generated human dopamine neurons suitable for clinical translation.

 This has included demonstrating the appropriate identification of the generated cells, their function, as well as the suitability of the protocol for efficient scalability and banking (cryopreservation) of the cells.